plotJ/EthOnline2024/Roadmap.md

 - Implement functions to submit messages (votes) to the HCS topic
 - Create a service to listen for and process HCS messages

-## 6. Connect front-end to smart contract
+## 6. Connect front-end to smart contract and Sign Protocol
-- Use ethers.js to create a contract instance
+Use ethers.js to create a contract instance
-- Implement functions to call contract methods (createBallot, castVote, getResults)
-- Update the UI to display active ballots from the contract
-- Enable the "Vote Now" button when a wallet is connected and attestation is verified
+Implement functions to call contract methods (createBallot, castVote, getResults) Create functions to interact with Sign Protocol (createAttestation, getAttestation) Update the UI to display active ballots from the contract Enable the "Vote Now" button when a wallet is connected and attestation is verified

-## 7. Implement voting functionality
+## 7. Implement voting functionality with Sign Protocol integration
-- Create a modal or form for casting votes
+Create a modal or form for casting votes
-- Send transactions to the smart contract when a user votes
-- Record each vote on HCS after it's accepted by the smart contract
+Verify voter attestation using Sign Protocol before allowing vote submission Send transactions to the smart contract when a user votes Create an attestation for each vote cast using Sign Protocol Record each vote on HCS after it's accepted by the smart contract and attested

-## 8. Develop results retrieval and display
+## Develop results retrieval and display with attestation verification
-- Create functions to fetch voting results from the smart contract
-- Implement real-time updates using HCS messages
+Create functions to fetch voting results from the smart contract Implement real-time updates using HCS messages
-- Update the Results table in the UI with live data
+Verify vote attestations using Sign Protocol's indexing service Update the Results table in the UI with live, verified data

 ## 9. Error handling and user feedback
 - Implement error catching for all blockchain interactions